ScalaWilliam/git-watch/README.md

   * Before Git Watch and Travis, I used a custom PHP WebHook receiver.
 However there was too much management involved in getting it to work:
     Setting up PHP-FPM, nginx, etc, just for simple deployments.
   * Git Watch only needs HTTPS access and that's it!
+* This would also work very well for deploying changes to your VPS/private server for your Wordpress, PHP and other pages.
+Super easy and simple - just use `git pull` as the executable command and that's it!

 So typical characteristics when you would use Git Watch would be:
 * You're experimenting